Deftform Logo

 Evaluating the results

-Once you have collected the survey responses, it is crucial to evaluate the results effectively.
+Once you have collected the survey responses, it is crucial to evaluate the customer satisfaction scores effectively.
 Consider the following steps when analyzing CSAT data:

 1. Calculate the CSAT score: Calculate the average CSAT score by aggregating the numerical ratings provided by customers.
 This will give you an overall measure of customer satisfaction.